-The need for school psychologists is greater than ever.
-School psychologists are first school responders in keeping children safe, supporting students and teachers in meeting academic standards, helping students with disabilities, and providing a nurturing place for children with chaos in other parts of their lives.
+As a school psychologist you will be a vanguard in keeping our children safe, supporting students and teachers in meeting academic standards, helping students with disabilities and providing a nurturing space for all children who are experiencing difficulty in other parts of their lives.

 In the rapidly changing world of K-12 education, the demand for school psychologists and the support they offer students and teachers has never been greater.
 That’s why Seattle University’s College of Education dedicates itself to educating and empowering the next generation of educational leaders.
 Our School Psychology program is designed specifically to support you amidst today’s great challenges in educational environments.

 The School Psychology program offers a 90-credit post-bachelor’s program, which leads to the Educational Specialist Degree (EdS).
 All post-bachelor’s degree students are required to complete a 1200-hour internship.
 Learn More

 For students with a master’s degree, the School Psychology Program offers a 60-credit (minimum) Post-Master’s degree program which leads to the Educational Specialist Degree (EdS).
 Upon satisfactory completion of the program, the student is eligible for Washington state ESA certification and national (NCSP) certification.
 All Post-Master’s Degree students complete a supervised internship of 1200 hours in a school setting.
 Learn More

 School Psychology program graduates are knowledgeable, ethical, and reflective educational leaders who apply professionalism and stewardship for social justice.